1: Learn how to sell.

 # 31 People don’t join what they don’t understand.

 Keep the business presentation simple.
-Keep it to 20 minutes or less.
+Keep it to 20-minutes or less.
 Record your own presentation and watch it.
 Show it to a young child and see if they get it.
 The beauty of this business is the simplicity.
-Any fool can complicate it, but it takes a genius to keep it simple.
+Any fool can complicate it, and most people do, but it takes a genius to keep it simple.

 # 32 Keep your business presentations simple and to the point.